Al Gross (engineer): The walkie-talkie

 His interest and knowledge in radio technology had grown considerably by the time he in 1936 entered the BSEE program at Cleveland's Case of Applied Sciences (now a part of Case Western Reserve University).

 He was determined to investigate the unexplored frequency region above 100 MHz.
-Between 1938 and 1941, soon after the invention of the walkie talkie in 1937 by Donald Hings, he created and patented his own version of the "walkie-talkie".
+Between 1938 and 1941, soon after the invention of the "walkie-talkie" in 1937 by Donald Hings, he created and patented his own version of it.

 World War II

-During World War II, Gross had some limited involvement in building a two-way air-to-ground communications system for the U.S. OSS (a forerunner to the CIA) for use in military operations, known as the Joan-Eleanor system.
+During World War II, Gross had some limited involvement in building a two-way VHF air-to-ground communications system for the U.S. Office of Strategic Services for use in military operations, known as the Joan-Eleanor system.
 It comprised a hand-held SSTC-502 transceiver ("Joan") and a much larger aircraft-based SSTR-6 transceiver ("Eleanor").
 Gross' actual contribution to the project is unclear (he was not an OSS member), but the main developers on the project were Dewitt R. Goddard and Lt.
 Cmdr.
 Stephen H. Simpson (Goddard's wife's name was Eleanor, and reportedly Joan was an acquaintance of Simpson).

 The system operated at frequencies above 250 MHz, which was at a much higher frequency than the enemy had thought conceivable.
 This allowed operatives using "Joan" to communicate with high altitude bombers carrying "Eleanor" for times of 10 to 15 minutes without the use of code words, eliminating the need for decryption.
 It was developed beginning in late 1942, was highly successful and very difficult to detect behind enemy lines at the time.
 It was marked Top Secret by the U.S. military until it was declassified and made public in 1976.